abriantran/liveview/README.md

 # cool-youtube-thingy

-\n I was here - Calvin
+/n I was here - Calvin
 Project for Hack Rick 2016.